-This piece explores how businesses can tackle legacy system challenges through mutually beneficial AS400 partnerships.
-It also covers key factors one should consider when choosing a consulting partner and practical steps to begin a modernization journey.
+This blog talks about how IT leaders can tackle legacy system challenges through AS400 partnerships.
+It also discusses key factors one should consider when choosing a consulting partner and steps to begin a modernization journey.

 Tackling the Challenges of Legacy Systems with AS400 Consultation